-The enzyme has been isolated, characterized and reproduced, proving to be compatible with two essential stages of the production of second-generation ethanol: fermentation and saccharification.
-If these two stages can be performed simultaneously, the sugar and ethanol industry will cut its costs substantially because a single reactor can be used for all processes involved, economizing on reagents.
+The team isolated, characterized and reproduced the enzyme, proving it to be compatible with two essential stages of the production of second-generation (cellulosic) ethanol: fermentation and saccharification.
+If these two stages can be performed simultaneously, the sugar and ethanol industry could cut its costs substantially because a single reactor can be used for all processes involved, economizing on reagents.

 The study involved researchers at Brazil’s National Energy & Materials Research Center (CNPEM), Petrobras, the University of São Paulo (USP), and the Federal University of São Carlos (UFSCar), also in São Paulo State, and was supported by the Sao Paulo Research Foundation – FAPESP.
 An article by the research team has been published in Biochimica et Biophysica Acta (BBA) – Proteins and Proteomics.

-“Saccharification is the most costly part of the process.
-The enzymes required to convert complex sugars into simple sugars account for between 30% and 50% of the cost of cellulosic ethanol,” said Mario Tyago Murakami, a researcher at CNPEM and one of the principal investigators for the project.
+The enzymes required to convert complex sugars into simple sugars account for between 30% and 50% of the cost of cellulosic ethanol, said Mario Tyago Murakami, a researcher at CNPEM and one of the principal investigators for the project.

 In the arsenal of necessary enzymes acting synergistically, beta-glucosidases are crucially important for their role in the last step of the cellulose saccharification cascade.